Indian cricket team in New Zealand in 1993–94: Background

 The India squad for the tour left for New Zealand on 6 March 1994.
 The touring party also included manager Ajit Wadekar and administrative manager Ranga Reddy.
 A day prior to departure, the team had played a charity game against World XI in New Delhi.
 Having last played in New Zealand four years before, the tour was the first for spinners Anil Kumble and Rajesh Chauhan, wicket-keeper Nayan Mongia, and medium-pacer Salil Ankola.
 Since the series defeat in that tour, the team had won Test series in different tours both home and away.
 Under the captaincy of Mohammad Azharuddin, the side also had a particularly successful previous season.

 However, New Zealand entered the Test on the back of a series defeat at home against Pakistan, despite winning the final Test.
-They had also won the final ODI and tieing another in the ODI series that followed.
+They had also won the final ODI and tying another in the ODI series that followed.
 It was reported that Richard Hadlee who had retired from professional cricket and serving as a commentator during the time was asked by Pakistan former cricketer Imran Khan to come out of retirement to play the India series.